Application for Financial Assistance

 i) The grantee organization shall implement orders in regard to the reservation of posts for SCs and STs.

 j) An organization organizing a seminar/conference or a workshop under any scheme shall not invite foreign delegates without the prior approval of the Government of India.

-k) In case of grant for building, the organization must complete the construction of the building within a period of two years from the date of receipt of the first instalment of the grant unless an extension is granted by the Government of India.
+k) In case of a grant for building, the organization must complete the construction of the building within a period of two years from the date of receipt of the first installment of the grant unless an extension is granted by the Government of India.

 m) Equipment purchased out of the grant-in-aid will be the property of the concerned Department/Ministry, which will decide about its disposal on the completion of the project.
 The organization may submit a proposal in this regard before the completion of the project.

-n) The organization will submit to the concerned Department Ministry, six monthly progress reports of the project alongwith a certified statement of expenditure actually incurred and an estimate of expenditure for the next six months period in the prescribed form.
-The release of subsequent instalment will be subject to a satisfactory progress of the project.
+n) The organization will submit to the concerned Department Ministry, six-monthly progress reports of the project along with a certified statement of expenditure actually incurred and an estimate of expenditure for the next six months period in the prescribed form.
+The release of the subsequent installment will be subject to the satisfactory progress of the project.

 o) The organization shall furnish to the concerned Ministry such information as the Ministry may require from time to time.